freeslugs/nashhash/README.md

 ## API i need to connect to

+NOTICE:
+When creating a new game, make sure you manually set the number of MAX_PLAYERS.
+I could not find how to test a constructor with params in trufle, so was not ready to include it in.

 P1:
 1. `commit(hashed guess` √
 I added an event called SuccesfulCommit to allow you to update the UI.